kyclark/gitbook-metagenomics/bash.md

 ```

 I've used "cat -n" to number the lines so we can break this down.
 Line 1 is our shebang to confirm that we have a bash script.
 This is good because we can't be predict the user's shell -- they might be using csh, tcsh, zsh, bash, or even good olde sh (pronounced "shuh" or "ess-ach").
 It's pretty much a given that any "shell" program is found in "/bin" where the most important commands are found.
 As you get into other languages that can vary from system to system, you'll find those are *often* (but not always) installed into "/usr/local/bin," and so that's where I start to use "env" to find the program.

-Line 3 tells bash to complain if I try to use a variable that was never initialized to some value.
-This is putting on your helmet.
-It's not a requirement (depending on where you live), but you absolutely should do this because there might come a day when you misspell a variable.

 In lines 5 and 6, I'm assigning two new variables to the first and second arguments to the script.
 Variables in bash are plain words like ```GREETING``` when you assign to them but have sigils ("$") when you use them (line 8).
 Also, assignment to a variable requires *no spaces*, so this wouldn't work: